Acupressure Points for Gas Relieve and Prevention

 • Once reaching the deepest point, one needs to massage this region with circular movements

-• One can also use essential oils while doing acupressure as the oil helps to massage right on the point for gas, or one can apply it after the acupressure treatments are done
+• One can also use essential oils while doing acupressure, as the oil helps to massage right on the point for gas, or one can apply it after the acupressure treatments are done

 • Place yourself in a relaxing and comfortable position while taking deep breaths with your eyes closed when applying pressure to these points

-• If you cannot apply pressure by yourself, ask someone to assist you and repeat the acupressure therapy as often it helps to comfort and relax the body
+• If you cannot apply pressure by yourself, ask someone to assist you and repeat the acupressure therapy as often as it helps to comfort and relax the body

 Acupressure Points for Gas Relieve Infographic: